Rancho San Lucas: History

 With the cession of California to the United States following the Mexican-American War, the 1848 Treaty of Guadalupe Hidalgo provided that the land grants would be honored.
 As required by the Land Act of 1851, a claim for Rancho San Lucas was filed with the Public Land Commission in 1853, and the grant was patented to James McKinley in 1882.

 McKinley sold Rancho San Lucas in 1862 to Alberto Trescony (1814-1892), during a drought that devastated California cattle ranches.
 Trescony, born in Italy, arrived in Monterey in 1842.
 A tinsmith, he became wealthy enough manufacturing pans for California Gold Rush miners to begin investing in real estate.

 With the purchase of part of Rancho San Bernardo and all of Rancho San Benito, Trescony consolidated his San Lucas holdings into a ranch of about 20000 acre.
 He also acquired Rancho Tularcitos.
 Drought in 1871–1872 killed large numbers of Trescony's sheep.
 In 1876, he moved to Santa Cruz, and turned over the operation of the rancho to his son, Julius A. Trescony.

 At some point in the 1880s, Alberto Trescony moved back to Monterey County.
-He died in 1892 during a stay at a Salinas hotel, and is buried at a cemetery in San Lucas, for which he donated the land.
+He died in 1892 during a stay at a Salinas hotel.
 The estate was distributed to his three children: a one-third interest to his son; a one-third interest to his daughter, the wife of Robert F. Johnson of El Paso, Texas; and a one-third interest to the two minor children (Anita Christal and her brother Leo Christal) of his deceased daughter, Rose, wife of J.F.
 Christal.
 It remains owned by the Trescony family.